sourabhrohilla/ds-masterclass-hands-on/README.md

    ```

 ### For participants who will be using R
 1. Set up R : Go to https://cran.rstudio.com/ and download R for your OS.
-Please download R 3.4.1
+Please download R version >=3.4.1
 2. Set up R Studio : Go to  https://www.rstudio.com/products/rstudio/ and download open source version of RStudio Desktop.
 3. Install the libraries listed below.